 - Dialectical Behaviour Therapy (DBT)

 - Cognitive Analytic Therapy (CAT)

-We're here to help.
-If you would like to enquire about treatment and support for a Personality Disorder at The Fitzrovia Psychology Clinic, please do not hesitate to get in touch to arrange an assessment.
+We’re here to help.
+If you would like to enquire about treatment and support for a Personality Disorder at the Fitzrovia Psychology Clinic, please contact us to arrange an assessment.